ariga/atlas/doc/md/concepts/integrity_hash_file.md

 title: Integrity Sum File
 ---

-## Version Migration Files
-Version migration files are files that describe changes to the databases.
-Usually, these files are prefixed with a number that describes the version of the database change.
-The framework that executes these script files uses these numbers to determine which files have been applied to the database.

-In Ent, you’ll find these files in ent/migrations/ folder.
-In Django, you’ll find these files in project_name/app_name/migrations/ folder.

 ## Integrity Hash File
-Databases hold one of the most valuable assets of the organization.
-Unfortunately, databases are also quite fragile.
-Especially when working in teams where developers are working in parallel on the same business logic.
-Data loss is real and that’s why good practice is so important when working with DBs.

-There are 3 issues that can occur with version migration files.
+When multiple engineers work on the same project in parallel, there is a chance that their migration scripts will conflict with each other and may cause unexpected behavior.
+For example:
-1. One can retroactively change the content of migrations that have already run.
+One can retroactively change the content of migrations that have already run.
-2. One can accidentally change the order in which migrations are organized.
+One can accidentally change the order in which migrations are organized.
-3. One can commit semantically incorrect SQL scripts.
+One can commit semantically incorrect SQL scripts.

 Atlas creates the Integrity Hash File - internally named “atlas.sum” - to tackle these issues.